Skip to content

 $99

-• Comprehensive training covering every exam topic
+• Full training covering every exam topic

-• 75-question practice exam with correct answer reveal
+• 75-question practice exam with answer reveal

 • Live online proctor included — no extra fee

-• Earn your official ANAB-CFP-accredited certification instantly upon passing
+• Official ANAB-CFP-accredited certification instantly upon passing

 • 2 attempts included — most people pass on their first try